 My guess is, if you’re reading this article, speaking negatively to yourself and pinching at your tummy in the mirror after a binge hasn’t kept you from binge eating again later.

-Making major changes to how we relate to food and body takes time, so the most important thing during this healing period is to be patient with yourself and trust the process.
+Making major changes to how we relate to food and body takes time.
+The most important thing during this healing period is to be patient with yourself and trust the process.
 There are women everywhere who are struggling with this exact same thing!
-Reach out to family, friends, and coaches for support, and know that on the other side of this is the life of freedom that we all inherently deserve.
+Reach out to family, friends, and coaches for support.